karanchahal/papers/distributed_training.md

 #### All Gather

 The all gather uses a similiar algorithm as the above.
-But does it in reverse, and instad of the reduction step, it aggregates the data (conncatenates instead of summing).
+But does it in reverse, and instad of the reduction step, it aggregates the data (concatenates instead of summing).

 THis leads to a similair time complexity, but without the Y step, which is thr term used for computation on a single byte

-Hence,
-t = alogp + (p-1)*n*b/p
+Hence, t = alogp + (p-1)*n*b/p

 Hence total time complexity for reduce gather +  all gather is: